tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 The approach in this document could be a general framework that for all PQC and traditional algorithms, the combinations of ML-DSA variants and traditional algorithms are considered as instantiations of the general framework.

-Following two types of setup are covered:
+Following two types of setup are covered in the draft:

-1. Type-1: A single certificate that has composite key as defined in {{I-D.ietf-lamps-pq-composite-sigs}}
+1. Composit certificate: A single certificate containing a composite key, as defined in {{I-D.ietf-lamps-pq-composite-sigs}}.

-2. Type-2: Two certificates, one with traditional algorithm key and one with PQC algorithm key
+2. Dual certificates: one with a traditional algorithm key and one with a PQC algorithm key.
+This method exemplifies a PQ/T hybrid protocol with non-composite authentication, as defined in {{Section 4 of I-D.ietf-pquip-pqt-hybrid-terminology}}.
+In this approach, two single-algorithm certificate chains are used in parallel.
+When X.509 certificates are employed, each chain follows the standard PKI structure, and both chains together provide hybrid assurance without modifying the X.509 certificate format.
+While this method does not produce a single composite digital signature, it ensures that both certificate chains are presented in the IKE_AUTH exchange, validated according to standard PKIX rules, and that each corresponding signature is computed over the IKEv2 signed octets, as defined in Section 2.15 of {{RFC7296}}, thereby cryptographically binding both certificates to the IKE SA.

 # Conventions and Definitions